-For accommodation Pipli does not have much options but the nearby Bhubaneswar and Puri offer plenty of choices.
+For accommodation, Pipli does not have many options but the nearby Bhubaneswar and Puri offer plenty of choices.
 A traveller can also explore the nearby Dhauli Hill, the famous Buddhist site of Mauryan Era and Aragarh Hill, yet another important Buddhist site.
 To visit Pipli booking a cab from Bhubaneswar/Puri is a better option as most buses passing through Pipli are overcrowded.

 For modern applique work at Puri meet Shri Debi Nanda at his residence cum workshop in the address below.

 A Darji in Work at Pipli

 The uniqueness of appliqué creation lies in the carefully created motifs of birds, animals, flowers, leaves and other geometric patterns that are stitched onto a base cloth used to make artistic products, like umbrellas, wall hangings, gardens or beach umbrella, lampshades and other utility items.